When Lanczos Iterations Generate Symmetric Quadrature Nodes?: Computation complexity for symmetric and asymmetric quadrature nodes

 are different for the case of symmetric quadrature nodes and the asymmetric one (see \cite[Section 4.1]{UCS17} and \cite[Section 3]{CK21}).
 Note that the error of $|\mathcal{I} - \mathcal{I}_m|$ by \cite{UCS17,CK21} is analyzed based on a Bernstein ellipse $E_\rho$ with foci $\pm 1$ and elliptical radius $\rho > 1$, which is formed via an analytic continuation admitted by function $g:[-1,1] \to \mathbb{R}$, while an affine transform $h: [-1,1] \to [\lambda_{\min},\lambda_{\max}]$ is required to ensure $g = f(h(\cdot))$.
 In detail, the radius $\rho$ is a function of matrix $A$'s condition number $\kappa = \lambda_{\max}/\lambda_{\min} > 1$.

-Since the choice of $m$ determines the computational complexity $\mathcal{O}(n^2m)$, it is imperative to scrutinize the disparity between the two theoretical bounds of $m$ proposed by \cref{thm:UCSthm4.2} \cite[Theorem 4.2]{UCS17} and \cref{thm:CK21thm3} \cite[Corollary 3]{CK21} for symmetric and asymmetric Ritz values.
-To commence, let us provide a brief overview of these theories. \begin{lemma} \cite[Theorem 4.2]{UCS17} Let $g$ be analytic in $\left[-1, 1\right]$ and analytically continuable in the open Bernstein ellipse $E_{\rho}$ with foci $\pm1$ and elliptical radius $\rho > 1$.
+Since the choice of $m$ determines the computational complexity $\mathcal{O}(n^2m)$, it is important to study the disparity between the two theoretical bounds of $m$ proposed by Theorem \ref{thm:UCSthm4.2} \cite[Theorem 4.2]{UCS17} and Theorem \ref{thm:CK21thm3} \cite[Corollary 3]{CK21} for symmetric and asymmetric Ritz values.
+To commence, let us provide a brief overview of these theories. \begin{theorem} \cite[Theorem 4.2]{UCS17} Let $g$ be analytic in $\left[-1, 1\right]$ and analytically continuable in the open Bernstein ellipse $E_{\rho}$ with foci $\pm1$ and elliptical radius $\rho > 1$.
 Let $M_\rho$ be the maximum of $|g(t)|$ on $E_\rho$.
 Then the $m$-point Lanczos quadrature approximation satisfies

-\end{lemma} \begin{lemma} \cite[Corollary 3]{CK21} Let $g$ be analytic in $\left[-1, 1\right]$ and analytically continuable in the open Bernstein ellipse $E_{\rho}$ with foci $\pm1$ and elliptical radius $\rho > 1$.
+\end{theorem} \begin{theorem} \cite[Corollary 3]{CK21} Let $g$ be analytic in $\left[-1, 1\right]$ and analytically continuable in the open Bernstein ellipse $E_{\rho}$ with foci $\pm1$ and elliptical radius $\rho > 1$.
 Let $M_\rho$ be the maximum of $|g(t)|$ on $E_\rho$.
 Then the $m$-point Lanczos quadrature approximation with asymmetric quadrature nodes satisfies